 #1: Only store relevant information

 While it might be tempting to store as much information as you can about your customers, especially when it comes to marketing or communication purposes, you are putting them at greater risk if a breach takes place.
 Only store what you need, as the less information you hold about them, the safer they will be.
 You might also want to remove any data pertaining to customers no longer using your business, as if they have clearly made no effort to return to you, then you probably don’t need to keep them on your system.
+You can store important information on secure hard drives, or if you’d like extra security for information, you might choose to store your information with 4D Data Centres for reliable colocation and flexible cloud infrastructure.

 #2: Take steps to safeguard your customer’s data